forest-fire/abstracted-admin/docs/api.md

     const snapshot: DataSnapshot = await db.getSnapshot('/users/-Kp23423ddkf');
     ```

-    Of course you can use the _async/await_ style syntax, or if you prefer just the more standards Promise-based _thenable_ syntax.
+    You can use the _async/await_ style syntax, or if you prefer just the more traditional Promise-based _thenable_ syntax.

 - `getValue(path)`